illustris/IT-training/Day 1/Day 01 Session 06.md

 # Passi's Practice Problems
 1. The diameter of a tree is the largest distance in the tree.
 Write code to find the diameter of a tree in O(N)
 2. In a rooted tree, find the Lowest Common Ancestor of two nodes
+3. Find the centroid of a tree (if the tree is broken off at the centroid, subtrees won't have more than n/2 nodes)
+4. Mass of a tree = sum of (weight of node * distance of node).
+Find an edge to split an unrooted tree into two rooted trees at, such that they have equal masses